19th Nervous Breakdown: Release

 "19th Nervous Breakdown" was released as a single on 4 February 1966 in the UK and on 12 February 1966 in the US.
 Like many early Rolling Stones recordings, "19th Nervous Breakdown" has been officially released only in mono sound.
-A rather weak stereo mix (as well as being about 20 seconds shorter) of the song has turned up in private and bootleg collections.
-One version of the stereo mix features a radically different vocal from Jagger, who alternates between mellow on the verses and rawer on the chorus.
+A stereo mix of the song has turned up in private and bootleg collections.
+An alternate version features a radically different vocal from Jagger, who alternates between mellow on the verses and rawer on the chorus.
 The Stones performed "19th Nervous Breakdown" live on The Ed Sullivan Show on 11 September.

 "19th Nervous Breakdown" has further appeared on numerous Stones compilations, including Hot Rocks 1964–1971 (1971), Singles Collection: The London Years (1989), Forty Licks (2002), and GRRR!
 (2012).

-In 2016, a previously unreleased alternate mono mix of the track appeared on Stray Cats, a compilation of singles and non-album tracks, in the box set The Rolling Stones in Mono.

 Commercial performance

 In the UK, "19th Nervous Breakdown" reached number 2 on the Record Retailer chart.
 The single topped the NME Top 30 chart for three weeks in addition to the BBC's Pick of the Pops charts.
 The single was the fifth best-selling single of 1966 in the UK, achieving greater full-year sales than both Nancy Sinatra's "These Boots Are Made for Walkin' and the Stones' own "Paint It Black".

-In the US, "19th Nervous Breakdown" peaked at number 2 on the Billboard Hot 100 for three weeks, behind "The Ballad of the Green Berets" by SSgt Barry Sadler and number 1 on the Cash Box Top 100.
+In the US, "19th Nervous Breakdown" peaked at number 2 on the Billboard Hot 100 for three weeks, behind "The Ballad of the Green Berets" by SSgt Barry Sadler, and number 1 on the Cash Box Top 100.